MIT-Tab/mittab-deploy/README.md

 Most env vars are defined in `.env`.
 My API keys are not in there for obvious reasons, so code that hits APIs will not function until I figure out how to mock it

+# Deployment

+Deployments are configured via GitHub webooks.
+Every commit to master re-deploys the application